How to Overcome Imposter Syndrome With Coaching | ICF

-Overcoming Impostor Syndrome as a Leader: How Coaching Can Help You Regain Confidence
+Overcoming Impostor Syndrome: How Coaching Can Help You Regain Confidence

 As a leader, it’s not uncommon to experience feelings of doubt and inadequacy, commonly referred to as impostor syndrome.
 It’s the belief that you are not worthy of your position or accomplishments, and that you’re just “faking it” until you make it.
 These feelings can be detrimental to your leadership abilities, and it’s important to address them head on.
 This is where coaching comes in handy.